Learn, work, live and play Pio proud!

 Pronouns and Why They Matter

-Beginning this fall, students, families and staff are encouraged to mark their Discoveries nametags with stickers indicating the pronouns that others should use when talking with or about them.
+This fall orientation, students were invited to mark their Discoveries nametags with stickers indicating the pronouns that others should use when talking with or about them.
 She/her/hers and he/him/his are the most commonly used English pronouns; however, a person may be better represented by other pronouns such as they/them, ze/hir, or even want no pronouns at all--just their name used instead.

 Like calling someone the wrong first name, referring to someone using the wrong pronoun can suggest you feel that person is unimportant, unrespected and unwelcome.
 And, since we can't always tell or assume someone's gender or pronouns just by looking at or listening to them, knowing and using the accurate pronoun for others helps us to avoid making embarrassing mistakes, as well as to cultivate an inclusive campus environment that respects all identities.